brianhill/supernova-observation/analyses/ZTF24aagssbr/index.md

 #### Positives

 * In a redshift 0.056 galaxy in Ursa Major, 2MASX+J11082310%2B4358032 aka LEDA 2233429 aka PGC 2233429
+* Up all night
+* Discovery image is quite clear

 #### Negatives

+* Redshift is a little  beyond our typical 0.05 cutoff

 ### Discovery and Finder Charts